regoclint/prac/Notes.md

 - Inheritance - "is a" relationship.
 Extensible for arbitrary number of types and to use common functionality
 - Composition - "has a" relationship.
 Helps in code reuse Car-Engine & Trunk-Engine.
 Can hide visibility of composed class.
 - Enum are named constants, can only be string.
 They are for fixed possibilities and wouldn't require extra functionality or extensibility in the future

+StringBuilder is pass by reference, Integer is not

 **Spring**